Third Edition, June 2018

 After a review of free statistics programs, and web sources for further study, the book begins by expanding on some of the basic concepts such data types and variables.
 Great emphasis is put on various easy ways of describing data.
 This must precede anything more sophisticated.
-The basic choice then is between the family of statistics which compares groups, and the family which studies associations or correlations.
-Only then, once these three major areas of statistics are mastered, students are ready for more detail in the choice of statistical test.

 Teaching time 10 -15 hours

 + Clear study of MoE in correlations, and MoE when comparing groups.

 + Deleted: t-test.
 Chi Square, Choosing a test